danidiaz/really-small-backpack-example/lesson11-controlling-encapsulation/README.md

   decision based on the result of inspecting `Foo` values!

-- Here's the trick: the main library is *indefinite*: the result of the `inspect` method from `Inspection` come wrapped in an abstract (in the Backpack sense) type constructor called [`Mystery`](./lib/Lesson11/Mystery.hsig).
+- Here's the trick: the main library is *indefinite*: the result of the `inspect` method from `Inspectable` come wrapped in an abstract (in the Backpack sense) type constructor called [`Mystery`](./lib/Lesson11/Mystery.hsig).

 - Even if `UsesFoo` calls `inspect` on `Foo` values, it can't do anything